phiten/mgos32-to-tasmota32/README.md

 # Shelly convert to Tasmota
+## ⚠️ Not working with newest Shelly firmware v1.10 ⚠️
 This guide explains how to convert Shelly ESP32 and ESP32-C3 driven devices to Tasmota (no other firmware!)

 ## :warning: **There is no way back to Shelly firmware if you have initiated the convert process!**